 Free TAFE for Priority Courses is available if you are under 20 years old, or enrolling in a course at a higher level than you have completed before.

-But, the best way to find out if you’re eligible is to apply.
+If you don't tick either of these boxes, you could still have a chance!
+There are other factors, too.
+The best way to find out if you’re eligible is to apply.